AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/15/15_1_Transcript.md

 In other words, you might say that you're doing it at a subconscious level using your imagination.
 You imagine it rising up out of your lap, getting higher and higher, all the way up until the back of your hand touches your face without any conscious effort on your part.
 Your subconscious, which you have already converted into an inner conscious level, will cause your hand to rise at the direction of your imagination.

 Now, when your hand comes up all by itself, this confirms for you that you are at your level.
-It confirms that you've lowered your brain frequencies all the way to five cycles theta, a deep theta level.
+It confirms that you've lowered your brain frequencies all the way to `five cycles theta`, a `deep theta level`.
 Because your hand's not going to come up by itself because you want it to at beta.

-For that, you have to do it consciously.
+`For that, you have to do it consciously.
 At beta, you do it consciously.
-At alpha, you do it consciously.
+At alpha, you do it consciously.`

-At theta, your subconscious will take over.
+`At theta, your subconscious will take over`.
 And it'll come up by the use of your imagination.
 Now, we'll program this technique in during the next conditioning cycle.

-Here's how we'll do it.
-We'll program the procedure that you will use.
+Here's how we'll do it. `We'll program the procedure that you will use`.
 We're not going to do it for real during this conditioning cycle.

 You'll do it for real when you practice on your own.
 But we'll program in the procedure that you'll use, and you'll go through the motions as if you were actually doing it for real.
 In other words, you'll consciously help your hand arise during this conditioning cycle.